icedream/docker-powerdns/README.md

 ## Building

+The Docker image can be build straight from source.
+Variations of it can be built by setting build arguments.

+Please check [`pdns/Dockerfile`](pdns/Dockerfile) for the default values.

 ### MySQL

 To build the MySQL-compatible version of this image, simply leave all build arguments at their default.